gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/ansible-playbook/_index.md

 |**push_image_key**|Use this argument-name to specify a variable that controls whether the Docker image should be automatically pushed after it's built|push_image|The argument-value is set as _false_|

 ## Ansible-playbook driver example
-The goal of the following example is to show you all the configuration options for the ansible-playbook driver.
+The goal of the following example is to show you all the configuration options for a builder which uses the ansible-playbook driver.

 {{<highlight yaml "linenos=table">}}
 builder: